-It was an Apollo Moon Rocket, like the one in the picture.
+It was an Apollo Moon Rocket.
 It was probably 12 inches tall and maybe 2 inches across.
 It had 5 stages: the capsule, the thing the capsule sat on, 2 tubes that formed the body and a round base with 5 nozzles on the bottom but no moving parts, no springs or anything that would make it move by itself.

 One afternoon, the parts of the rocket were scattered across the floor, and the base was lying flat, nozzles down.
 I was sitting on Mom’s lap on the couch watching TV when the base stood on edge, rolled 4 or 5 feet across the floor and fell over onto the nozzles.

 It scared the crap out of me.

 Mom tried to calm me down.
 I remember her telling me that it wasn’t a ghost, although she couldn’t explain why it stood on its side and rolled across the room.

 When Dad came home from work, I remember running over to tell him what happened, and even though I had a witness, I don’t think he entirely believed me, and, frankly, I don’t blame him.